• Contact us

 Major achievements

-<Paper> "The role of literary museums in community development: Focusing on the Izumi Kyoka, Tokuda Shusei, and Muro Saisei Memorial Museums in Kanazawa City" (Josai Josai International University Bulletin, Vol. 30, No. 5, 2022)
+<Article> "The Role of Literary Museums in Community Development: Focusing on the Izumi Kyoka, Tokuda Shusei, and Muro Saisei Memorial Museums in Kanazawa City" (Josai Josai International University Bulletin, Vol. 30, No. 5, 2022)

 < Research notes, translations, etc.>

-"Literature Promotes Hot Spring Town Development: Unearthing the Spirituality of 'At Kinosaki'" (Josai International University Bulletin, Vol. 29, No. 6, 2021)
+"Literature Promoting Hot Spring Town Development: Unearthing the Spirituality of 'At Kinosaki'" (Josai International University Bulletin, Vol. 29, No. 6, 2021)

-"Research on Nagasaki's Memory Heritage: From a Perspective on Reading Kyoko Hayashi's Literature" (Josai International University Bulletin, Vol. 27, No. 6, 2019)
+"Research of Nagasaki's Memory Heritage: A Perspective for Reading Kyoko Hayashi's Literature" (Josai International University Bulletin, Vol. 27, No. 6, 2019)

-Criticism and translation: "The Most Beautiful Avenue in the World" (Josai International University Bulletin, Vol. 26, No. 6, 2018)
+Critique and translation: "The World's Most Beautiful Boulevard" (Josai Josai International University Bulletin, Vol. 26, No. 6, 2018)

-"On Kyoko Hayashi: In pursuit of the existence of the ineffable" (JIU Women's Studies, Doctoral Dissertation Abstract, Vol. 19, No. 1, 2016)
+"A Study of Kyoko Hayashi: In Pursuit of the Existence of the Unspeakable" (Abstract of Doctoral Dissertation, *JIU Women's Studies*, Vol. 19, No. 1, 2016)